gregriff/gpt-cli/README.md

 The pricing for the GPT turbo models is pretty [cheap](https://openai.com/pricing).
 Other than the Opus model, Anthropic's offerings are comparatively even cheaper.
 For clarity, both OpenAI and Anthropic bill you on tokens per request AND response, and the entire chat history of previous prompts and responses are sent in EACH request.
 As long as you remember to clear your history after a few prompts you will be fine.

 If you want to have multiple sessions, use [screen](https://www.gnu.org/software/screen/manual/screen.html) or [tmux](https://github.com/tmux/tmux/wiki).
-This is the difference between this project and [elia](https://github.com/darrenburns/elia), as per the Unix philosophy.
-While on the topic, Unix pipes are supported.
+I want this project to "do one thing well" and leave other features to existing programs.
+This is the difference between this project and [elia](https://github.com/darrenburns/elia), for example.

 ## Development